Back to BlogBasics

 Jane DoeJanuary 14, 2026 6 min read

 A medical virtual assistant (medical VA) is a trained remote professional who supports clinics with the administrative work that pulls a front desk team away from patient care.
 Unlike a general VA, a medical VA is trained in medical terminology, HIPAA compliance, and EHR systems like Epic, athenahealth, and eClinicalWorks.
-In an AI-assisted model, the VA combines human judgment with tooling that summarizes calls, checks eligibility, and drafts patient messages — giving clinics the efficiency of automation without losing the human touch.
+In a tooling-backed model, the VA combines human judgment with software that summarizes calls, checks eligibility, and drafts patient messages — giving clinics the efficiency of automation without losing the human touch.

 Related Articles